Leveraging Your Summer Layoff: How to Make Your Company's Postseason Hiatus Work For You

 Mate Szentes in a work by David Justin at the National Choreographic Initiative

 Skye Schmidt, Courtesy Szentes

 Office work isn’t the only way to exercise your brain during the summer.
-Texas Ballet Theater’s Paige Nyman uses her layoff to work toward her bachelor’s degree in chemistry.
+Texas Ballet Theater’s Paige Nyman used her layoff to work toward her bachelor’s degree in chemistry.
 Her local community college has five locations and online classes, ideal for the busy dancer.
-While she can take classes online during the season, she prefers in-person classes during the summer.
+While she could take classes online during the season, she preferred in-person classes during the summer.
 “It’s the sheer motivation factor of being in the presence of teachers,” she says.
 What’s more, her degree requires lab courses, which must be conducted on-site.
-While Nyman stays in shape by cross-training and taking class, she finds that her time in school helps her look at each season with fresh eyes.
+While Nyman stayed in shape by cross-training and taking class, she found that her time in school helped her look at each season with fresh eyes.
 “It’s important to remember that this career has an expiration date,” she says.
 “When I retire, I’ll have the credits I need to begin my next journey: medical school.”

 Of course, school costs money, and when you aren’t receiving your regular paycheck during the summer layoff, mustering the funds can be a challenge.
-Lapointe, who doubles up on online classes for her kinesiology degree during the summer months, budgets strategically.
+Lapointe, who doubled up on online classes for her kinesiology degree during the summer months, budgeted strategically.
 “I set aside money from each paycheck during the season to fund my summers,” she says.
-Nyman takes advantage of her community college’s affordability.
-“Eventually, I may transition to a university to complete my medical school prerequisites, but as long as I’m dancing, community college offers me an incredibly affordable education,” she says.
+Nyman took advantage of her community college’s affordability.
+“As long as I’m dancing, community college offers me an incredibly affordable education,” she says.
 Ultimately, Nyman views her education as an investment in the future, and she enjoys the security of knowing what’s next for her.

 Joe Pizzio via Unsplash